nmharmon8/TheAdventuresOfAliceAndBobPosts/posts/e8d8b0ee-1d6c-4c70-b98d-3c2a8ea9a2ae.md

 2. Inputs are unspent
 3. The sum of the inputs are equal to the sum of the outputs plus the fees

 On the third point you care that both the inputs are positive.
 Otherwise the sum adding up is meaningless.
 Range Proof.

+Non-Interactiv

-I belieive that Pedersen commitment is the name of the encryption sceam for confidential transactions, for which bullet proofs are just a part of the verification.
+I believe that Pedersen commitment is the name of the encryption scheme for confidential transactions, for which bullet proofs are just a part of the verification.

 Types of range proofs: SNARKs (Trusted Setup), CT Range proof (Large proof size), and Bullet proof (Log size).